rosettatype/hyperglot/README_database.md

 ### Languages

 The highest level entries in the database represent languages indexed using the ISO 639-3 code.
+(We are aware that opinions regarding what constitutes a dialect or language differ, but we have to adhere to an international standard.)
 Each language entry can have these attributes which default to empty string or list unless stated otherwise:

 - `name` (required): the English name of the language.
 This is also based on ISO 639-3.
 - `preferred_name` (optional): an override of the ISO 639-3 name.
 This is useful when the ISO 639-3 name  is pejorative or racist.
 We also use this to simplify very long names and where we have a preference (e.g. Sami over Saami).
 This can be turned off when using the database via the CLI tool or module to adhere strictly to ISO 639-3.